DeltaX-AI-Lab/YURA_ICMS_SYSTEM/README.md

 Since the project consists of multiple AI models with independent development cycles, each model is maintained in a separate Git repository.

-This repository acts as an index that provides an overview of each model, its purpose, related repositories, and datasets.
+This repository acts as an index that provides an overview of each model, its purpose and related repositories.

 ---